S-Keddy/multimodal-forecasting-ftse100/README.md

 You are free to use, modify, and distribute the code in compliance with this license.
 No warranty is provided — see the LICENSE file for details.

+> **Data availability:**
-This repository does **not** include any raw or proprietary financial data.
+> This repository does **not** include any proprietary or licensed financial data.
+> All analyses were conducted using data accessed under academic research conditions, which are **not redistributed here**.
+> Users seeking to reproduce results should obtain equivalent public or licensed datasets independently.